Vandalism and trespass on the railway is reckless and causes delays.

 - We install fences that make it more difficult to access the railway.

 - We run safety campaigns with schools, charities, local councils and the British Transport Police (BTP) focusing on the two groups of people most likely to trespass: teenagers and those in their early 20s.
-In the 10 years up to July 2016, just fewer than half of those killed while trespassing on the railway were under 25 years old.
-Almost 170 young people lost their lives trespassing in the same period.

 - We run safety campaigns to reach young people directly, and provide resources for teachers and parents.